aframevr/aframe/docs/guides/building-a-basic-scene.md

 A-Frame comes with a [text component][text].
-There are several ways to render text, each with their advantages and disadvantages, A-Frame comes with an SDF text implementation using [`three-bmfont-text`] that is relatively sharp and performant.
+There are several ways to render text, each with their advantages and disadvantages, A-Frame comes with an SDF text implementation using [`three-bmfont-text`][three-bmfont-text] that is relatively sharp and performant.

 For this guide, let's use the primitive form of the text component, `<a-text>`: